KwiecienKamil/Letter-recognition-app/Readme.md

 # Java Neural Network - Letter Recognition (F, E, U)

-This is a simple Java Swing application that uses a feedforward neural network to recognize handwritten letters: **F**, **E**, and **U**.
+Neural network to recognize handwritten letters: **F**, **E**, and **U**.
 It includes a drawing interface, training functionality, and testing capability using backpropagation.

 ## ✨ Features

-- Neural network built from scratch (no external ML libraries)
+- Neural network built from scratch
 - GUI with drawing panel for letter input
 - Train/test your own samples
 - Recognizes letters **F**, **E**, and **U**